KasparKoorits/bubble-popper/README.md

 # 🧼 Bubble Bluster PyGame
-This project is about a game called Bubble Bluster, where you pop bubbles and gain score, the bubbles going faster each thousand points you earn.
+This project is about a game called Bubble Bluster, where you pop bubbles and gain score, the bubbles going faster each thousand points you earn, make sure to dodge the red evil bubbles!
 # 💻 Requirements
 You need to install PyGame to play this game.
 ```py